-Valuable documents, jewelry, collectibles and cash are items that are often stored in a safe at home or in a safe deposit box in a bank.
+Valuable documents, jewelry, collectibles, cash, and even your favorite t-shirt are items that are often stored in a safe at home or in a safe deposit box in a bank.
 Both storage options have advantages and disadvantages, depending on what you want to store.
 None of these options are hundred percent safe against events such as natural disasters.

 Burglaries, fires, and floods represent major threats to the valuables stored in any type of safe, either at home or in a bank.
 Home safes support different temperatures and time periods in a fire.
 Not a safe at home or in the bank can remain impervious to long term.
 A bank teller can be constructed to remain tight in a short period of time.
 If theft is the primary concern, a box of bank security might be a safer option.
 It is unlikely that your deposit is subject box in a bank robbery.
 If a thief invades your home, a safe can be a priority on your list of goals.